 Toni-Lee painted my first sideshow banner in 1996 for Coney Island's Sideshows By The Seashore and her senior honors undergrad thesis was based on the history and painting methods of the sideshow banner.
 This early form of advertising continues to be the standard form for sideshows and performers today.
 From historical documentation to social commentary, these images depict museum commissions, private commissions, and related printed poster design using the aesthetics of sideshow.
 For the complete selection of her sideshow banners, please visit her other website: sideshowbanners.com

 Sangastiano's early oil paintings, drawings, and mixed media studies of sideshow, Coney Island, patterns, and portraits

-Toni-Lee Sangastiano is a Professor of Graphic Design & Digital Media at Champlain College.
+Toni-Lee Sangastiano Mackin is a Professor of Graphic Design & Digital Media at Champlain College.
 Sangastiano is known for her realistic portraits of sideshow performers and is one of the leading sideshow banner painters in the United States.
-Her work plays an important documentation role in the decaying theatrical genre of the American sideshow and its adaptation to an ever-increasing technological and mediated world.
+Her work plays an important documentation role in the performative genre of the American sideshow and its adaptation to an ever-increasing technological and mediated world.
 Exhibitions include Side Show, Yale School of Art; Amazing Marvels, Off Rhode Gallery in Washington D.C., Wide Open 2, curated by Nathan Trotman, Associate Curator, Solomon R. Guggenheim Museum of Art, BWAC, New York; Under the Big Top: The Fine Art of the Circus in America at the Robert Hull Fleming Museum, a commissioned outdoor bannerline installation for the Shelburne Museum’s Circus Day in America, and the Tate Modern, London.